 It was not until around 200 BCE that the concept of the engagement ring was made eternal by the Ancient Romans, who forged rings of gold & iron to formally represent their unions.

-Photo courtesy of Peter Szuhay, 3rd-4th century Roman
+Photo courtesy of Peter Szuhay, 3rd-4th century Roman gold ring with enamel lettering and heart.

 These evolved into “fede rings,” which symbolized marriage quite literally, often carved with two hands clasping in love/agreement.
 Does this look familiar?
 It's the where our contemporary claddagh rings evolved from!